 - How do we make sure the right SW is installed in the product?

 (For example, the Software Requirements Specification document answers question #3)

 Now, how much documentation is enough?
 How detailed do these documents need to be?
 These questions need to be asked for every SW development project and the answer is inherently linked to the safety risks associated with the software, which will be covered in the next blog post.

 About the Author

-Aaron Joseph has 20 years of experience in medical device development over a wide range of products: surgical robotics system, digital x-ray fluoroscopy system, drug inhaler devices, robotic catheter system, x-ray catheter for brachytherapy, laser eye surgery system, heart-lung bypass machine, and endoscopy instruments with RF ablation.
+Aaron has over 20 years of experience in medical device development over a wide range of products: surgical robotics systems, laser eye surgery system, wearable device for drug adherence, digital x-ray fluoroscopy system, drug inhaler devices, x-ray catheter for brachytherapy, heart-lung bypass machine, and multiple IOT and SaMD products.

 Aaron has a BS in Electrical Engineering from Rice University and a MS in Bioengineering from University of Washington.